 Summer training seminars

 Every two years, the PROSPERED research fellows gather in Montreal for intensive training in impact evaluation methods and career development.
 For 2018, we are opening the career development and research-to-policy skills workshops to all interested graduate students and early career researchers working in quantitative social or health sciences.
+Participants from outside McGill University are welcome.
 Invited experts will give interactive half-day workshops from June 28-July 11.

 All workshops are from 9:30am-12:00pm in conference room 101 of Charles Meredith House, 1130 avenue des Pins ouest, unless otherwise noted.